Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Introduction

-In this paper, we propose a \emph{tractable approximate Gaussian inference} method (TAGI) for Bayesian neural networks.
-The approach, which does not rely on backpropagation, allows for an analytical end-to-end treatment of uncertainty for the weight and bias parameters, as well as in observed covariates and system responses.
-The paper is organized as follows: Section \ref{S:GCBNN} first introduces the \emph{Gaussian multiplication approximation} (GMA) for propagating uncertainty in feedforward neural networks, and second, it presents how to perform tractable inference for the posterior mean vector and diagonal covariance of weight and bias parameters.
-Section \ref{S:experiments} validates the performance of the approach on benchmark regression problems and on the MNIST classification problem.
+The paper is organized as follows: Section \ref{S:GCBNN} first introduces the \emph{Gaussian multiplication approximation} (GMA) for propagating uncertainty in feedforward neural networks, and second, it presents how to perform tractable Gaussian inference for the posterior mean vector and diagonal covariance for the weight and bias parameters.
+Section \ref{S:related_work}, positions TAGI in the context of the related work which has already tackled the problem of approximate inference in Bayesian neural networks.
+Finally, Section \ref{S:experiments} validates the performance of the approach on benchmark regression problems and on the MNIST classification problem.